poga/spacer/README.md

 # Spacer

 A new way to build business around technology and to code.
-Includes:

 * Based on [nginx](https://nginx.org) and [LuaJIT](http://luajit.org/).
 You can write high-performance non-blocking functions with simple language.
 * Fast **edit-save-reload** development cycle: No redeployment or rebuilding image is needed.